How Not to Be Wrong

-How Not to Be Wrong: The Power of Mathematical Thinking, written by Jordan Ellenberg, is a New York Times Best Selling book that connects various economic and societal philosophies with basic mathematics and statistical principles.
+How Not to Be Wrong: The Power of Mathematical Thinking, written by Jordan Ellenberg, is a New York Times Bestselling book that connects various economic and societal philosophies with basic mathematics and statistical principles.

 Summary

 How Not to Be Wrong explains the mathematics behind some of simplest day-to-day thinking.
 It then goes into more complex decisions people make.
 For example, Ellenberg explains many misconceptions about lotteries and whether or not they can be mathematically beaten.

 Ellenberg uses mathematics to examine real-world issues ranging from the loving of straight lines in the reporting of obesity to the game theory of missing flights, from the relevance to digestion of regression to the mean to the counter-intuitive Berkson's paradox.

 Chapter summaries

 Part 1: Linearity

 Chapter 1, Less Like Sweden: Ellenberg encourages his readers to think nonlinearly, and know that "where you should go depends on where you are".
 To develop his thought, he relates this to Voodoo economics and the Laffer curve of taxation.
 Although there are few numbers in this chapter, the point is that the overall concept still ties back to mathematical thinking.

 Chapter 2, Straight Locally, Curved Globally: This chapter puts an emphasis on recognizing that "not every curve is a straight line", and makes reference to multiple mathematical concepts including the Pythagorean theorem, the derivation of Pi, Zeno's paradox, and non-standard analysis.

 Chapter 3, Everyone is Obese: Here, Ellenberg dissects some common statistics about Obesity trends in the United States.
 He ties it into linear regression, and points out basic contradictions made by the original arguments presented.
-He uses many examples to make his point, including the correlation between SAT scores and tuition rates, as well as the trajectory of missiles.
+He uses many examples, including the correlation between SAT scores and tuition rates, as well as the trajectory of missiles, to advise caution when using linear regression.

 Chapter 4, How Many Is That In Dead Americans: Ellenberg analyzes statistics about the number of casualties around the world in different countries resulting from war.
 He notes that although proportion in these cases matters, it doesn't always necessarily make sense when relating them to American deaths.
 He uses examples of deaths due to brain cancer, the Binomial Theorem, and voting polls to reinforce his point.

 Chapter 5, More Pie Than Plate: This chapter goes in depth with number percentages relating to employment rates, and references political allegations.
 He emphasizes that "actual numbers in these cases aren't important, but knowing what to divide by what is mathematics in its truest form", noting that mathematics in itself is in everything.
+He warns about how percentages can be misleading if it's not clear that they can go below 0% or above 100%.